Robust Active Distillation: Problem Statement

 \section{Problem Statement}

 We consider the semi-supervised classification setting where we are given a small labeled set \rev{$\XX_L$ -- typically tens or hundreds of thousands of examples -- together with a large unlabeled set $\XX_U$}, typically on the order of millions or billions.
-The goal is to leverage both the labeled and unlabeled sets to efficiently and reliably train a compact, powerful model $\student$.
-To do so, we use knowledge distillation~\cite{xie2020self,liang2020mixkd} where the labeled points are used to train a larger model (the \emph{teacher}) that can then be used to educate a compact model (the \emph{student}). \rev{We emphasize that the teacher may be a pre-trained model, however, it is not trained on the unlabeled set $\XX_U$.
-The distillation process entails using the soft-labels (i.e., normalized categorical predictions) of the teacher for the unlabeled points.
-The student is then trained on these soft-labeled points along with the original labeled data set.} The key insight is that the large (often pre-trained) teacher model can more aptly learn representations from the limited labeled data, which can then be imitated by the student.
+The goal is to leverage both the labeled and unlabeled sets to efficiently and reliably train a compact, powerful model $\student$. \reviclr{To do so, we use knowledge distillation~\cite{xie2020self,liang2020mixkd} where the labeled points are used to train a larger, (often pre-trained) teacher model that can then be used to educate a small model (the \emph{student})}. \reviclr{We emphasize that the teacher may be a pre-trained model, however, it is not trained on the unlabeled set $\XX_U$.
+The distillation process entails using the soft-labels of the teacher for the unlabeled points.
+The student is then trained on these soft-labeled points along with the original labeled data set.} \reviclr{The key insight is that the large, pre-trained teacher model can more aptly learn representations from the limited data, which can then be imitated by the student.}

 \rev{ Somewhat more formally, we are given two input sets $\XX_L, \XX_U$ independently and randomly drawn from the input space $\XX \subseteq \Reals^d$.
-We assume that we have access to the hard labels $\YY_L \in \{0, 1\}^k$ for the instances in $\XX_L$, but not those in $\XX_U$ and that $|\XX_L| \ll |\XX_U|$.
-We do assume, however, that a very limited number of groundtruth label queries can be made for the points in $\XX_U$ throughout the distillation process.
-We will use a slight abuse in notation and refer to the set of labeled data points as $(\XX_L, \YY_L)$ to denote the set of $(x,y)$ labeled pairs.
+We assume that we have access to the hard labels $\YY_L \in \{0, 1\}^k$ for the instances in $\XX_L$, but not those in $\XX_U$ and that $|\XX_L| \ll |\XX_U|$. \reviclr{Consistent with modern ML applications, we assume that a validation data set of labeled points is available.} We will use a slight abuse in notation and refer to the set of labeled data points as $(\XX_L, \YY_L)$ to denote the set of $(x,y)$ labeled pairs.
 We assume large-scale applications of KD where the teacher is exceedingly large to the extent that querying the teacher soft-label $f_{\teacher}(x) \in [0,1]^k$ for an unlabeled point $x \in \XX_U$ is costly and soft-labeling all of $\XX_U$ is infeasible.
 In the following, we introduce and motivate robust active distillation to conduct this process efficiently and reliably.}